Pineapple Road railway station

-Pineapple Road railway station is a railway station under construction in Stirchley, Birmingham.
+Pineapple Road railway station is a railway station on the border of Kings Heath and Stirchley, Birmingham.
 It was first opened in 1903 and closed in 1941.
+It reopened on 7 April 2026.

 History

-Construction of the new station started in 1902 on the former B&GR mainline (now the Camp Hill line) on the border of Hazelwell, Stirchley, and Kings Heath, situated between the existing Kings Heath and Lifford stations.
+Construction of the new station started in 1902 on the former Birmingham and Gloucester Railway (B&GR) mainline (now the Camp Hill line) on the border of Hazelwell, Stirchley, and Kings Heath, situated between the existing Kings Heath and Lifford stations.
 The station cost £20,000 to build and was opened on 1 January 1903 as Hazelwell station.
 It was built to serve the Priory Estate which comprised 150 acre.

 Originally the station sat at a level crossing with a footbridge for pedestrians.
 In 1928, Herbert H. Humphries, Birmingham City Council City Engineer and Surveyor, invited tenders for the construction of the Cartland Road bridge over the railway at Hazelwell.

 The station closed on 27 January 1941, when passenger services were withdrawn from the line due to "wartime economy measures", and was not reopened.
 The line remained open for freight and some longer distance passenger services.

 The station buildings were the home of Birmingham Model Railway Club from 1963 until 1980.